KTH/programmable-society/README.md

-# programmable-society
+# Programmable Society

-Repository of course "Programmable Society"
+This is the repository of course "Programmable Society" at KTH Royal Institute of Technology.

+## Agenda